Short Track “Meets”

 Check out Skate the Lake Portland, Ontario for a chance to skate their 1km natural ice oval!
 This weekend is family friendly and offers a variety of distances, starting at 5km, and even a relay event.

 Lake Placid, NY also hosts marathon skating on their outdoor Olympic oval.
-See if you can spot any KW Cobras in their website slideshow!

 Stay tuned for more marathon opportunities.